 I Want to Fly FPV or Race

-If you’ve seen the Drone Racing League on ESPN and you want to get into flying FPV you definitely do NOT want to start with a race quad like they use.
+If you’ve seen the Drone Racing League (DRL) on ESPN and you want to get into flying FPV then you definitely do NOT want to start with a big racing quad like they use on TV.
 You’ll need to work your way up.
 Those machines are both expensive and dangerous to fly until you understand the ins and outs of quadcopters.
 If you want to learn more about how to get into FPV then check out this article.
 If you want to learn more about racing then check out this article.
 Here are the best current options on the market if you want to learn how to fly FPV.

 But I Want a REAL Race Quad…

 Sure micro quads are a lot of fun, but you want the real deal.
-The XDR220 is pretty close, but it isn’t necessarily going to put you on top of the podium.
+The Hawk 5 is pretty close, but it isn’t necessarily going to put you on top of the podium.
 You certainly could build your own racer or you could let the pros build one for you.
-Good Venture Drones is a Chicago based company that builds professional quality FPV race quads.
+Good Venture Drones is a Chicago-based company that builds professional-quality FPV race quads.
 Their basic build is faster than you can imagine and their pro build will blow your mind.
 Check them out.

 |Learn more about Good Venture Drones|